borisbenedikter/borisbenedikter.github.io/research.md

         </div>
         <div class="card-text">
             <h3>Warm-Starting Optimization with Learning</h3>
             <p>I investigate the use of <strong>imitation learning</strong> to train complex control policies from datasets of expert demonstrations.
-Rather than deploying these learned policies directly as black-box controllers, their output is used to generate a <strong>high-quality initial guess</strong>, or "warm start," for a rigorous, optimization-based algorithm, dramatically reducing the convergence time of the formal solver.</p>
+Rather than deploying these learned policies directly as black-box controllers, their output is used to generate a <strong>high-quality initial guess</strong>, or "warm start," for a rigorous, optimization-based algorithm, dramatically reducing the convergence time of the formal solver, while retaining its safety and performance guarantees.</p>
             <p><strong>Keywords:</strong> Imitation Learning, Warm Starting, Real-Time Optimization.</p>
             <!-- <p><strong>Selected Publications:</strong> {% cite federicideep2021 %}</p> -->
         </div>